stevearrants/style/docs/structurecontent.md

 Use:

-> Validate with the Schematron
+> Validating with the Schematron

 Tables are a good way to visualize a lot of data.
 Long paragraphs with a lot of names, dates, and other information are much more difficult to